AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 Do we ever assume that a pointer is tagged?
 Yes, in the following places:

-- In the continuation of an algebraic case, R1 is again assumed tagged
+- In the continuation of an algebraic case, R1 is assumed tagged
 - On entry to a function, R1 is assumed tagged